BriantOliveira/Personal-Notebook/neural-networks.md

 * Each case defines a plane \(shown as a black line\)
   * The plane goes through the origin and is perpendicular to the input vector.
   * On one side of the plane the output is wrong because the scalar product of the weight vector with the input vector ha the wrong sign.

+* Each training case defines a plane \(shown as a black line\)
+  * The plane goes through the origin and is perpendicular to the input vector.
+  * On one side of the plane the output is wrong because the scalar product of the weight vector with the input vector has the wrong sign.